asmagill/Mx2125/README.md

 ~~~
 Measure acceleration in terms of g (acceleration due to earth's gravity).

-Returns Value that represents the milli G's acting on the axis.
+Returns value that represents the milli G's acting on the axis.

 Milli G's seems more intuitive to me, so calculations based upon [2] for acceleration are the default.
-Comment out #define USE_MILLI_G in Mx2125.h if you wish to use Parallax's formula with a nominal division of 1/1250 G instead.
+Comment out `#define USE_MILLI_G` in `Mx2125.h` if you wish to use Parallax's formula with a nominal division of 1/1250 G instead.

 ~~~
 Mx2125::mx_tilt_x()